KMathisGit/jwt-auth-demo/README.md

 - json-web-token (issues JWT for authentication)
 - Cypress (testing suite)

+## Running App

+After cloning repo and running `npm install`, you can start the application by running `npm start`.
+This should open the react app in the browser, if not - navigate to [http://localhost:3000](http://localhost:3000).

+## Logging in

+Upon launching the React app you will see a login form.
+The project comes preloaded with 1 user.
+You can use the username: `admin` and password: `admin` to login or you can register a new user by clicking the register button at bottom of login form.

 ## Available Scripts

 In the project directory, you can run: